thetechnikfreak/FilmFinder/README.md

 - **Detailed Movie Information**: Displays detailed information about the recommended movies, including director, writer, actors, and IMDb rating.
 - **Streaming Options**: Provides information on where the recommended movies can be streamed.

+## Design

+The design of Film Finder was created by jonashuberts.
+Check out their work on [GitHub](https://github.com/jonashuberts).

 ## How It Works

 1. **User Input**: The user inputs their favorite movies in the form provided on the `films.html` page.